 During a consultation with a public speaking client, I sensed that he was hesitant about being coached.
 After some discussion, I found out that he was concerned that I would try to coach him to be someone other than who he is.
 You see, my client was laid back and a folksy.
 When I realized that, I joked, "Oh, no!
 We don't want you to live a lie on stage!"
 I assured my client that I would honor who he is, because his speaking should represent his personal brand.

-Your personal brand is everything—an expression of your identity and value—so your public speaking should serve as a complement.
-Without that realization, you run the risk of embarrassing yourself.
-When I did one of my first Black Greek Success Program presentations, I wanted (too) badly to be profound.
-I wanted to be taken seriously by the university that booked me so I did my best chin-up, professional presentation seasoning my content with powerful quotes.
-The students told me they enjoyed my presentation but there was a frat brother of mine in the audience, who knew me well.
-He simply said, "That wasn't you up there, Ed."
-Busted.
+Your personal brand has deep meaning.
+It's an expression of the value of your identity.
+So, your public speaking should compliment that.
+I found that out the hard way years ago.
+When I did one of my first Black Greek Success Program presentations, I wanted too badly to be profound.
+In a stately posture, parked behind a podium, I did my best chin-up, polished presentation, seasoning my speech with powerful quotes.
+It was received well, but in the audience was a frat brother who knew me quite well.
+He came to me afterward and simply said, "That wasn't you up there, Ed."

 Expressing your personal brand through public speaking is all about alignment.
 Let's look at my laid back client.
 To honor his brand, we focused on articulation and subtle movement focused on his hands.
 To bring out his folksiness, we focused on his eye contact.
 I wanted the audience to feel as if they were sitting on a porch with him having a nice glass of lemonade, a cup of tea, or a smooth bourbon.

 What about someone whose brand is pure energy?
 We'd have to focus on owning the stage with walking, wide open arms, and dynamic vocals.
 Maybe we would pick up the speaking pace a bit and bake in some well-placed "spontaneous" moments.
 Break out the soda, coffee or the tequila!

 Expressing your personal brand through public speaking is all about alignment.